thoni56/jregr/README.md

 To run a single test just add its full name as an argument.

-Of course you might want to wrap the java command inside a script, something like this
+For convenience the execution is wrapped inside a script, `jregr`, which is something like this

     #! /bin/bash
     d=`dirname "$0"`